 The Broncos forced 31 turnovers in each of the last two seasons, ranking tied for fifth nationally in 2015 and ninth nationally in 2014.
 Bronco linebackers contributed 10 fumble recoveries, eight forced fumbles and eight interceptions during that time.

-Three players have combined to earn five All-Mountain West honors since his arrival, including two-time first-team honoree Demarcus Lawrence, and fellow first-team recipients Mike Atkinson and Ricky Tjong-A-Tjoe.
+During Avalos' two seasons overseeing the defensive line, three Broncos combined to earn five All-Mountain West honors, including two-time first-team honoree Demarcus Lawrence, and fellow first-team recipients Mike Atkinson and Ricky Tjong-A-Tjoe.
 Lawrence also earned All-America accolades in 2013 from both the Walter Camp Foundation (second team) and SI.com (honorable mention).

 In Avalos's debut season with the Broncos, the Broncos also ranked eighth-nationally in scoring defense (15.77) and 12th-nationally in total defense (315.62).

-A four-year letterwinner for the Broncos from 2001-04, Avalos earned first-team All-Western Athletic Conference honors at outside linebacker in each of his final two seasons.
+A four-year letterwinner for the Broncos, Avalos earned first-team All-Western Athletic Conference honors at outside linebacker in each of his final two seasons.
 He completed his career ranked fourth all-time with 365 tackles, and led the Broncos in the statistical category in each of his final three seasons.